 The team will support food safety campaign initiatives promoted by the FSA.
 This had included campaigns on Student Kitchen campaign and Perfect Picnic.
-It is estimated that 1.2 days from Adur resources are undertaken a year to carry out these functions.
+This function is taken from Adur resources.

 The Departmental website is maintained annually to provide current guidance to businesses on food and health & safety.
-Resources to maintain the website are taken from Worthing's resources.
+Approximately 5 days a year are required to maintain the website and which are taken from Worthing's resources.